MicroEJ/docs/VEEPortingGuide/vgCco.rst

 * FreeType library for the font renderer and the font layouter in simple layout mode.
 * Harfbuzz library for the font layouter in complex layout mode.
-* Vivante VGLite library for the drawing of vector paths
+* *GPU* library symbolizes the library for the drawing of vector paths over a GPU.

 The following chapters explain the aim and relations of each C module.